MohithJegan/Http-5125-Cumulative-1/README.md

 - **StudentPage/Validation.cshtml**:
   Displays validation errors when the form is submitted with invalid data.

+- **StudentPage/Edit.cshtml**:
+  Displays a form to update a student to the database.

-The `StudentAPIController.cs` exposes an API for interacting with student data, while the StudentPage views handle displaying data, creating, and deleting students and perform validation.
+The `StudentAPIController.cs` handles CRUD operations for student data, while the StudentPage views manage displaying, creating, editing, deleting, and validating student information.

 ### 3. **Course Controller**